-Figure 54 1+0 Quick Configuration Wizard (PTP 820F) - Page 3
+Figure 60 1+0 Quick Configuration Wizard (PTP 820F) - Page 3

-11 In the Script ID field, select the MRMC script you want to assign to the radio.
-For a full explanation of choosing an MRMC script, see Entering Radio View (CLI)
+- 11 In the Script ID field, select the MRMC script you want to assign to the radio.
+For a full explanation of choosing an MRMC script, see Configuring the Radio (MRMC) Script(s). - 12 In the Operational Mode field, select the ACM mode: Fixed or Adaptive.